-If you believe Elon Musk, A.I. is a bigger threat to the human race than nuclear weapons.
+If you believe Elon Musk, artificial intelligence (AI) is a bigger threat to the human race than nuclear weapons.
 But before the machines gather the self-awareness and gumption to chuck us into the trash bin of time, it will first come for the SEOs.

 For years, I’ve convinced myself that the technology might displace the jobs of auto plant workers, truck drivers and possibly even home plate umpires, but artificial intelligence would never be able to write a story, paint a picture or compose a song (Eno’s generative music notwithstanding).